 Nitric acid is part of the inorganic acids.
-This acid is colourless fuming liquid when pure but turns yellowish due to the collection of nitrogen oxides.
-It is both extremely corrosive and toxic.
+This acid is a colourless fuming liquid when pure but turns yellowish due to the collection of nitrogen oxides.
+It is extremely corrosive and toxic.
 Nitric acid is soluble in water and it is also a strong oxidizing agent.
 It reacts with metals, oxides, and hydroxides, forming nitrate salts.

 Nitric acid also called the spirit of nitre or aqua fortis comes with the molecular formula of HNO3 which consists of three oxygen atoms, one nitrogen atom and one hydrogen atom.
 Nitric acid is usually obtained by the oxidation of ammonia.
 It is mainly done using the Ostwald process.
 Nitric acid is also formed by treating sodium nitrate with sulphuric acid.
 But here, it is obtained in small quantities.
 Nitric acid is also a component of acid rain.

 Nitric Acid Uses

 Like ammonia, one of the main uses of nitric acid is in the preparation of fertilizers.
-Nitric acid is also a good oxidizing agent and is used for manufacturing of other inorganic compounds.
+Nitric acid is also a good oxidizing agent and is used for manufacturing other inorganic compounds.
 However, this chemical compound has a lot of other uses.
 It finds its applications in industries as well as in our everyday life.
 Let’s look at some of them.

 - Industrial Uses of Nitric Acid